Approximate Bayesian inference and forecasting in huge-dimensional multi-country VARs: A huge model of the world economy

 \subsubsection{A quantitative analysis of the point forecasts}

-In the previous section we have shown that our PVAR yields highly competitive forecasts and often improves upon other multi-country models such as the GVAR.
+In the previous section we have shown that our PVAR yields highly competitive forecasts and often improves upon other single- or multi-country models.
 In this section, our aim is to quantitatively analyze the country-specific forecasts to investigate the role of cross-country correlations in the point predictions.
-For brevity, we focus on one-step-ahead forecasts for unemployment and long-term interest rates.
+For brevity, we focus on one-month-ahead forecasts for industrial production and long-term interest rates.

-Since the corresponding correlation matrices are high dimensional and thus difficult to interpret, we use techniques from network analysis \citep[see, e.g.,][]{vziberna2014blockmodeling} to search for clusters in the correlation matrices of the posterior median and the posterior standard deviation of the forecasts.
-Intuitively speaking, we reorder the rows and columns such that correlations between countries are grouped into $R=8$ distinct blocks.\footnote{The choice of 8 blocks is arbitrary.
+Since the corresponding correlation matrices are high-dimensional and thus difficult to interpret, we use techniques from network analysis \citep[see, e.g.,][]{vziberna2014blockmodeling} to search for clusters in the correlation matrices of the posterior median and the posterior standard deviation of the forecasts.\footnote{These are implemented through the R package \texttt{blockmodeling}.} Intuitively speaking, we reorder the rows and columns such that correlations between countries are grouped into $R=8$ distinct blocks.\footnote{The choice of 8 blocks is arbitrary.
 For our application, it yields a good balance between a too granular and a too coarse approach.} The relations (i.e., positive correlations) within a given block are maximized whereas the relations of countries within a block to economies outside of a block are much less important (or even negative).

-Since this algorithm needs a correlation matrix of forecasts, we compute the initial correlation matrix based on the first 12 observations and then consequently expand this window until we reach the end of the hold-out period which is used to compute forecast distributions.
+Since this algorithm needs a correlation matrix of forecasts, we compute the initial correlation matrix based on the first 12 observations and then expand this window until we reach the end of the hold-out period which is used to compute forecast distributions.
 This yields a sequence of correlation matrices which we then analyze using a stochastic block model.

-In what follows, we focus on one-step ahead forecasts for three distinct periods in our hold-out sample.
-First, we examine correlation structures among our forecasts for January 2009, the onset of the global financial crisis.
-The second period we consider is June 2012, the month prior to Mario Draghi's famous ''whatever it takes'' speech, which marks the height of the euro area sovereign debt crisis.
-The period is December 2019, the end of our sample.
+In what follows, we focus on one-month-ahead forecasts for three distinct periods in our hold-out sample.
+First, we examine correlation structures among our forecasts for 2009m1, the onset of the global financial crisis.
+The second period we consider is 2012m6, the month prior to Mario Draghi's famous ``whatever it takes'' speech, which marks the height of the euro area sovereign debt crisis.
+The final period is 2019m12, the end of our sample.
 Using all available information is a natural choice to investigate how forecasts are related.
+Figure \ref{fig: stochblock_UR} shows the correlation matrices (multiplied by 10) for industrial production forecasts sorted using a stochastic block model.